 The Swiss Takeover Board enacts rules on public takeover offers and public share buybacks and supervises compliance with those rules.
 Decisions of the Takeover Board may be challenged before FINMA and, finally, the Federal Administrative Court.

 In contrast to the existing Swiss prospectus regime, and for the first time for Swiss capital markets, the FinSA has established supervisory and administrative authorities (the reviewing bodies) licensed and supervised by FINMA as part of the new prospectus regime (see Section II.i).
 FINMA has granted SIX Exchange Regulation Ltd and BX Swiss Ltd licences as reviewing bodies with effect from 1 June 2020.
 As a general rule, the reviewing bodies are required to review and approve the relevant prospectuses prior to the public offering of securities in Switzerland or the admission of securities to trading on a trading venue in Switzerland.
-The new ex ante prospectus approval requirement will apply mandatorily from 1 December 2020.
+From 1 December 2020, the new ex ante prospectus approval requirement became mandatory.